Shivendu-kr/Gym_site1/README.md

 ## Getting Started

-To view or modify the gym landing page, follow these steps:
+To view or modify the gym landing page,please follow these steps:

 1. Clone the repository: https://github.com/Shivendu-kr/Gym_site1.git
 2. Open the project directory.